 They looked out over the river,

 the ripples on its surface stirred by the wind and tidal surge,

-The area is for the whole family to interact with reading material and storytelling.
-The reading nook invites you and your family to sit, grab a book from the shelf and read as you enjoy the best views of the Brisbane River.
-There are also games and language activities for younger children, making to a space for everyone regardless of age.
+The Reading Nook invites you sit and reflect, or grab a book and read as you enjoy the best views of the Brisbane River.
+There are also games and language activities for younger children, making it a space for everyone regardless of age.